 Daniel Handler: Yes.
 I would say almost constantly.
 I don’t know if it was being ignored so much as what seemed important to me was not deemed as important by those in charge of me.
 Many of the conversations between the adults and children in the books are outside versions of my own childhood and what I see in interactions between children and adults.
 In The Reptile Room, Mr. Poe and Stefano have a long conversation about what car to put the children in and how to get them to their destination.
 While the Baudelaires are concerned about murder and kidnapping, there is an extended discussion about carpooling.
 I have many memories from my childhood of people having conversations about carpooling while far more important things were going on in my mind.

-Blast: The Netflix series has been incredibly well-received and does a wonderful job of translating the books into a visual adventure for audiences.
+Blast Magazine: The Netflix series has been incredibly well-received and does a wonderful job of translating the books into a visual adventure for audiences.
 I especially enjoyed how each book was divided into two episodes as this allowed for the show to go into far more detail than the film.
 Is this format of two episodes per book going to continue into the upcoming seasons or are you considering extending the episode count for season 3, since the final books are significantly longer than the earlier ones?

 Handler: My understanding is that the very last book will be one extended episode rather than two disparate episodes.
 It’s funny to me to have a conversation about one or two episodes since how long you watch TV is now up to you and not the TV.
 What is fun about Netflix is that they are not as strict about the length of the episodes.
 In the first season, all of the episodes are somewhere in the 40 to 50-minute range.
 It doesn’t have to be exact like with an NBC program.

-Blast: As with any project that is reformatted for a new medium, certain changes must be made to tell the story in the most efficient and logical manner.
+Blast Magazine: As with any project that is reformatted for a new medium, certain changes must be made to tell the story in the most efficient and logical manner.
 One thing that fans have commended is how true the Netflix series has stayed to the books.
 During the creative process, was there any one scene that you felt strongly about ensuring was included in the final cut?

 Handler: There were a bunch of scenes that I felt strongly about.
 Part of Netflix keeping me in the room was to allow me to say what was an essential part of the story and what needed to be included.
 If you’re in development, you’re used to everything being up for grabs.
 The job of people who are developing something for corporate entertainment is to ask questions about everything.
-They asked questions about everything, from the necessity of the children being orphans to the possibility of the show taking place in another country.
+They asked about everything from the necessity of the children being orphans to the possibility of the show taking place in another country.
 My job was to say what was important and must remain and what could be changed for the show.
 Anything that people enjoy from the books that made it into the show was questioned and pushed for by me.

 Handler: I feel that constantly.
 I don’t remember when it started but I haven’t stopped feeling it.
 The doubt, and perhaps panic, that many feel in their 20’s never goes away and certainly not for me and any artist that I know.
 I have a near constant sense that everything is for nothing and all the choices I have made have been disastrous.
 There’s no big secret since you don’t get over it.
 However, you can learn to suffer through it and I take comfort in literature, music, and supportive friends.
 If I had to give some advice, it would be to be nice to your friends and not drink too much.
 The wondering about your life never goes away though.

-Blast: The diversity in the Netflix series is something that immediately struck me as integral to telling the story in the most relatable way.
+Blast Magazine: The diversity in the Netflix series is something that immediately struck me as integral to telling the story in the most relatable way.
 It was especially notable given the lack of diversity in the film’s casting.
 Was that a topic that you were adamant about during the casting process?

 Handler: It’s been a long battle for me.
 This is something that is really important to me and I am grateful when people appreciate it.
 In the books, nobody is described by race.
 The books take place in a world that is difficult to pinpoint geographically and have been published and illustrated all over the world.
 This is a huge and important battle for me and it was important for me for the film too, but there ended up being very few people of color and they weren’t really visible.
 I don’t think the Netflix cast is as diverse as I would like it to be.
 I think it is one notch above embarrassingly white.
 It’s a battle I lost almost all the time with Paramount and have lost a little less with Netflix.
 We are still casting for the remaining seasons and I will continue to speak up about my desire for increased diversity.
 It’s an uphill battle for various reasons, but it’s worth the fight to have a diverse cast.